History of TOA ~From 1908 to 2008~

-Company changes name to TOA Corporation and set up new civil engineering and architectural divisions
+Changed company name to TOA CORPORATION and established new civil engineering and architectural divisions

 HISTORY